Taritsyn/LibSassHost/README.md

 xcode-select --install
 ```

-To build the libSass on OS X open a terminal window and run the `build-libsass.sh` script from your `LibSassHost` project directory:
+To build the LibSass on OS X open a terminal window and run the `build-libsass.sh` script from your `LibSassHost` project directory:

 ```
 My-Mac:LibSassHost username$ ./build-libsass.sh